SiegfriedBz/hardhat-contracts-lottery-compoundv3/README.md

 This implements Chainlink oracles and CompoundV3
 1. Chainlink VRF v2 to pick a random number
 2. Chainlink Keeper to call the function to pick a Winner
+3. Chainlink Keeper to wait for USDC funds to be on Lottery after withdrawal from Coumpound
-3. CompoundV3 to lend USDC
+4. CompoundV3 to lend USDC

 Player can enter Lottery by:
 1. transfering USDC to start lending